 The funding can be used for capital or revenue so from running costs and technology to materials and events, as long as the £500 will bring a direct benefit to people living here, it will be considered.
-Capital costs include help to fund one-off planned expenditure on buildings, items of equipment and for the purchase of a specific service eg room hire, training, transport costs, specialist support.
+Capital costs include help to fund one-off planned expenditure on buildings, items of equipment and for the purchase of a specific service, for example room hire, training, transport costs, specialist support.
 Revenue applications can be made to help with day to day running costs of a project.
 For example rent and utility costs, employee costs, general office costs, staging performances, exhibitions and publications.
-It can also be spend on goods to deliver a project such as plants, seeds and materials.
+It can also be spent on goods to deliver a project such as plants, seeds and materials.

 How applications will be approved

 Grants are awarded on the condition that the funding is used for the purpose stated on the application form and is for a lawful purpose.
 Grants will not be awarded for political purposes.

 Organisations can apply for grants of £500 per project per year.
 Organisations can apply for multiple projects each year however, priority will be given to first time applicants if there is an over subscription to the fund.